 Does playback wear them out?

-How to slow VHS degradation
+How storage conditions can slow VHS degradation

-So when should you digitise VHS?
+So when should you digitise or preserve VHS tapes?

 The bottom line